-What is meant by Criminal Responsibility?
+What is meant by ‘criminal responsibility’?

 The age of criminal responsibility

-What is the position in other jurisdictions throughout the European Union?
+What about elsewhere in the European Union?

 - France – 13